xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![rubeus]({{site.baseurl}}/assets/images/Azure_Arc/rubeus.png){:style="display:block; margin-left:auto; margin-right:auto"}

-By having the TGT for _FAKE01_ stored in memory, we can use the following script (_dec.ps1_) to decrypt the service principal secret.
+By having the TGT for _FAKE01_ stored in memory, we can use the following PowerShell script to decrypt the service principal secret.
 Alternatively, we can use other open-source modules such as [SecretManagement.DpapiNG](https://github.com/jborean93/SecretManagement.DpapiNG).

 ```powershell
 Import-Module .\AzureArcDeployment.psm1